Structured Settlement Watchdog®

 • To compound that, some of these structured settlement factoring companies and their agents are inducing people to commit fraud on the courts, so the factoring companies can make massive profits at the expense of their victims.
 Some structured settlement secondary market companies have even committed fraud themselves.

-• Public records show that people with felony records and bans from other financial regulatory organizations participate in and/or have participated in the structured settlements secondary market.
+• Public records show that people with felony records and/or bans from other financial regulatory organizations such as FINRA or the SEC participate in and/or have participated in the structured settlements secondary market.

 Inaccurate information does not help consumers and is not good for the industry.
 Please refer to the following video and following section.